• Skip to main content

 • Traverse grid

-• For each cell, check valid neighbors
+• Check valid neighbors only

 Java Solution: